 How are Minnesotans benefiting from diabetes prevention?

+Kara Schaefer is a community health educator with Essentia Health and a DPP class leader in Brainerd, MN.
 Kara says DPP meets people where they are and helps them create a realistic plan.
 People continue to eat the foods they love but in moderation.
-“It’s a one-year program with core classes one hour a week for 16-weeks and then once a month for the remaining nine months,” she says,.“The group aspect is what makes this program.
+“It’s a one-year program with core classes one hour a week for 16 weeks and then once a month for the remaining nine months,” she says,.“The group aspect is what makes this program.
 People come together, share challenges and hold each other accountable.
 Old habits take time to change, but it’s easier with support.”

 DPP participants are making positive lifestyle changes.
 Here’s a sampling: